Garrett96/docusite/README.md

 # DocuSite

-## Quick and Free Online Documentation Tool
+## Documentation Site Build Tool | MkDocs with Vercel

 * Bring documentation online in minutes, for free.
 * Works right out of the box.
 No configurations required to get started.